V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 ---
 <img src="Images/img.jpg" width="500" height="400" />

+Resources include books, websites, other repositories, and academic papers relevant to the domain or topic.
 Select the titles to go to the relevant sections.

 ### Resources
 <details close>